 The major credit bureaus have been using it, and now a number of banks, credit card issuers, and others are using it.
 FICO 8 is picking up steam, and this means that you should be aware of what has changed.

 According to myFICO.com, there are four main changes to the formula that can mean a change to your score:

-- Collections Accounts with Small Balances: Instead of dinging you for small collections accounts, FICO 8 now ignores collections items that feature an original balance of less than $100.
+3. Collections Account with Small Balances: Instead of dinging you for small collections accounts, FICO 8 now ignores collections items that feature an original balance of less than $100.

-- Authorized User: Continues to look at authorized users on credit accounts.
+4. Authorized User: Continues to look at authorized users on credit accounts.
 This helps students and spouses build a credit history through the shared management of a credit card account.
 If one person has a great credit card with little usage they can pass some of that history off to their family member.